poplus/home-poplus/_posts/2014-12-17-popit-central-to-malaysian-transparency-efforts.md

 Thanks to Poplus mini-grant, we have been able to work on this initial import excercise, as well as develop initial supporting applications.
-As a result wof this work, we have been funded to continue development and build supporting applications for other NGOs to use Popit in Malaysia with a small full time team for the next 6 months thanks to the  Southeast Asia Technology and Transparency Initiative (SEATTI) [6].
+As a result of this work, we have been funded to continue development and build supporting applications for other NGOs to use Popit in Malaysia with a small full time team for the next 6 months thanks to the  Southeast Asia Technology and Transparency Initiative (SEATTI) [6].